Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **"Comment your code like you're explaining it to a grumpy, caffeine-deprived vampire.
-Be precise, be clear, and for the love of all that is holy, leave no ambiguity.
-Future you (and everyone else) will thank you."**
+- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
+You're not the first person to fight that particular digital dragon.
+Someone's already slain it (and probably documented the glorious victory on Stack Overflow).
+Save yourself the frustration – and maybe even learn a new spell (or function) in the process.

 ---

-### 📅 Last Updated: 2025-03-24 16:23
+### 📅 Last Updated: 2025-03-25 01:21

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!